Dung040125/Global-Retail-Analysis-Power-BI-Superstore-/README.md

 *   **Format:** Typically Excel (`.xlsx`) or CSV (`.csv`) files.

 📊 **Data Structure & Relationships**
-The data model consists of three tables: the `Orders` fact table, and two dimension tables, `Returns` and `People`.
+The data model consists of three tables: the `Orders` fact table and two dimension tables: `Returns` and `People`.

 ---